1. Overview

 ExecutorService is the central mechanism to execute tasks in Java.
 When we run our tasks in a thread pool backed by an ExecutorService, we must pay attention to exception handling.
 Remember that Java doesn't require a method to handle or declare an unchecked RuntimeException, thus any code can throw a RuntimeException without us knowing.
 Upon getting an exception, we can log the error, notify a system, or take other diagnostic actions.
 In this tutorial, we'll examine how we can handle exceptions thrown from the tasks running in an ExecutorService.

-2. Default Behavior
+2. Default Behavior with execute()

 If a thread terminates due to an uncaught exception, the JVM notifies the thread's registered UncaughtExceptionHandler.
 If there is no registered handler, it prints the stack trace to System.err.